Understanding ERMI and MSQPCR Mold Testing

 - Behind drywall in kitchens and bathrooms

-For example, based on the 2021 EPA home survey, some mold species should measure 1 or less, and any elevation may be a warning sign even when the overall ERMI score appears normal.
+Some mold species should measure 1 or less based on the 2021 EPA home survey, so any elevation may be a warning sign even when the overall ERMI score appears normal.

 |---|---|---|---|---|